plops/slide-tag/README.md

             * **Cell Barcode:** Uniquely identifies the nucleus in that droplet.
             * **Unique Molecular Identifier (UMI):** Uniquely identifies each individual mRNA molecule captured.
     4. **Library Preparation and Sequencing:**
-        * After the reactions in the droplets, the emulsion is broken, and the now-barcoded cDNA is pooled.
+        * After the reactions in the droplets [3], the emulsion is broken, and the now-barcoded cDNA is pooled.
 Adapters are added to this cDNA to make it compatible with an NGS machine.
 This final collection of molecules is the " library."
         * This library is loaded onto an NGS sequencer, which reads the sequence of the mRNA fragment as well as the